 The dark spots on this side were the hills that are being flattened to make the ‘river view’ apartments.
 The lush green hills had dark brown holes on them almost as if they have been raped.
 This is plundering in full view but not many of us seem to be bothered.
 I wonder how would this scenery be when the houses have replaced all the greenery.
 People who came here for the greenery are bit-by-bit eating into the same greenery.

 Twin bridges over Mandovi

 It was time to cross the twin bridges again and look at the Panaji city from the Mandovi.
 The old bridge connecting the Panaji city with arches looks a dwarf compared to the big bridges but stands out for its elegance.
 Colorful old houses thankfully still line the riverfront.
-Some of them now work as hotels in Goa.
+Some of them now work as hotels.
 The city from here looks like a small hill station with its hills overlooking the Mandovi.
-Passing by the small Island next to the Forest Park, it was time to get down from the boat after an hour-long ride of Goa Backwaters.
+Passing by the small island next to the Forest Park, it was time to get down from the boat after an hour-long ride.
 Multi-colored boats lazing on the sand along with the fishing nets welcomed us back.

 A place can have so many views.
-Change your position a bit and you get the new perspective even for those things that surround you all the time.
-Thank you, Goa for giving me this opportunity to experience this view of Goa Backwaters, my own surroundings.
+Change your position a bit and you get a new perspective even for those things that surround you all the time.
+Thank you, Goa for giving me this opportunity to experience this view of the state’s backwaters, my own surroundings.

-Recommend you read following travel blog posts about Goa Hinterlands and other places to visit in Goa.
+Recommend you read the following travel blog posts about Goa Hinterlands and other places to visit in the state.